-- Always check the road.is website.
-It provides the best report on the road conditions of your route.
+- Always check the road.is website or Veður App It provides the best report on the road conditions of your route.

-- If you are presented with the option, get studded tires.
+- If you are presented with the option, rent a vehicle with studded tires.
 That will help a lot on the icy roads.

 - Speaking of icy roads, don’t go fast.
 You are in a new country, you don’t know the roads and where ice could be, keep it safe.

 - Fuel up all the time.
 Better safe than sorry!

 - Daylight is limited.
 Make the most of it by driving in the hours with light.

 - Watch out for animals in the dark